-Most people will regain their normal energy levels between six months and a year after their treatment ends.
+Most people will get their normal energy levels back between six months and a year after their treatment ends.
 For some people it can take longer.

-Different people have different symptoms.
+People can feel fatigue in different ways.
 People with cancer fatigue describe feeling weak, exhausted, sleepy, drowsy, weary, confused or impatient.
-Some describe it as a ‘whole body experience' and say they ‘just cannot move'.
+Some describe it as a ‘whole body experience' and say they ‘just can't move'.

 Others have tired or sore limbs and feel breathless, even after only a little activity.
-For many people, cancer fatigue is unlike anything they have experienced.
-It can often be difficult to describe and hard for others to understand.
+For many people, cancer fatigue is unlike anything they've had before.
+It can be difficult to describe and hard for others to understand.

 Many people with cancer say fatigue is the most difficult of all side effects from their cancer and its treatment.
 Fatigue can affect how you think as well as how you feel.
+You may: